rpmuller/ePubs/WesternPhilosophy.md

 very different thing from love of some particular doctrine which is proclaimed as the truth.
-One unerring mark of love of truth, he says, is "not entertaining any proposition with greater assurance than the proofs it is built upon will warrant/' Forwardness to dictate, he says, shows failure of love of truth.
-"Enthusiasm laying by reason, would set up revelation without it; whereby in effect it takes away both reason and revelation, and substitutes in the room of it the ungrounded fancies of a man's own brain/' Men who suffer from melancholy or conceit are likely to have "persuasions of immediate intercourse with the Deity/' Hence odd actions and opinions acquire Divine sanction, which flatters "men's laziness, ignorance, and vanity/' He concludes the chapter with the maxim already quoted, that "revelation must be judged of by reason/'
+One unerring mark of love of truth, he says, is "not entertaining any proposition with greater assurance than the proofs it is built upon will warrant."
+Forwardness to dictate, he says, shows failure of love of truth.
+"Enthusiasm laying by reason, would set up revelation without it; whereby in effect it takes away both reason and revelation, and substitutes in the room of it the ungrounded fancies of a man's own brain."
+Men who suffer from melancholy or conceit are likely to have "persuasions of immediate intercourse with the Deity."
+Hence odd actions and opinions acquire Divine sanction, which flatters "men's laziness, ignorance, and vanity."
+He concludes the chapter with the maxim already quoted, that "revelation must be judged of by reason."

 What Locke means by "reason" is to be gathered from his whole book.
 There is, it is true, a chapter called "Of Reason," but this is